arvindh07/nodejs2/Notes.md

 ## Learning

-- res.end is available in nodejs and res.send is available in express
+- res.end is available only in nodejs and both res.send and res.end is available in express